SUBSCRIBE TO OUR FREE NEWSLETTER

-Hillary Clinton has now said voters have no reason to worry about what's in the paid speeches she gave to Goldman Sachs and other Wall Street firms.
-(Photo: AP)
+Hillary Clinton has now said voters have no reason to worry about what's in her paid speeches to Goldman Sachs and other Wall Street firms.

 From the New York Times editorial board to a Republican-friendly super PAC, it appears unease is widespread over Hillary Clinton's continued refusal to release transcripts of recent paid speeches she gave to some of Wall Street's most powerful firms.

-In a sharply-worded editorial in Friday's print edition, the Times described Clinton's excuses for not releasing the transcripts as those of a "mischievous child, not a presidential candidate"--arguing that "public interest in these speeches is legitimate" and that by "stonewalling" their release "Mrs. Clinton plays into the hands of those who say she's not trustworthy and makes her own rules."
+In a sharply worded editorial in Friday's print edition, the Times described Clinton's excuses for not releasing the transcripts as those of a "mischievous child, not a presidential candidate."
+The editorial argued that "public interest in these speeches is legitimate" and that by "stonewalling" their release, "Mrs. Clinton plays into the hands of those who say she's not trustworthy and makes her own rules."

-However, in an interview with MSNBC's Mika Brzezinski and Joe Scarborough that aired Friday morning, Clinton again defended her relationship with Wall Street and said the voting public has no need to worry about what she may have said in the speeches that earned her millions of dollars.
+However, in an interview with MSNBC's Mika Brzezinski and Joe Scarborough that aired Friday morning, Clinton again defended her relationship with Wall Street.
+He said the voting public does not need to worry about what she may have said in the speeches that earned her millions of dollars.

 "Can you assure the American people that you didn't say anything in those speeches that would undermine your promise to be tough on Wall Street?" asked Brzezinksi.